Chemistry and Biochemistry Courses

 Prerequisites: One year of organic and one year of physical chemistry, or permission of instructor.
 Co-registration in FCH 552 is recommended.

 FCH 552 Polymer Science: Properties and Technology (3)

 Three hours of lecture per week.
 Introduction to physical chemistry, physics, processing and technology of synthetic polymers.
-Polymer solutions, including molecular weight determinations and chain statistics.
-Polymer solid states, including rubber elasticity, visco-elasticity, the glassy state and the crystalline state.
-Properties, processing, and technology of films, fibers, elastomers, and foams.
-Fall.
+Polymer solutions, including molecular weight determinations, chain statistics, and thermodynamics.
+Polymer solid states, including rubber elasticity, viscoelasticity, the glassy state and the crystalline state.
+Properties, processing, and technology of films, fibers, elastomers, and composites.
+Spring.

 Prerequisites: One year of organic chemistry and one year of physical chemistry.